-Early Admission Program applicants can apply after completion of the junior year in high school.
+Direct Admission Program applicants can apply after completion of the junior year in high school.
 Complete the 'College of Liberal Arts and Science' application and select 'Nursing Interest' as your major.
-Qualified applicants will be emailed a Supplemental Application to be completed and submitted prior to the application deadline.
+Qualified applicants will be given access to the Supplemental Application via their Admissions Profile on MyUI.

 University of Iowa students will complete the 'Collegiate Transfer' Application and indicate 'Nursing' (not RN-BSN) as the major on the application.